2023 Best Public Health Schools in Mississippi

 Top Mississippi Schools in Public Health

 Our analysis found University of Mississippi to be the best school for public health students who want to pursue a degree in Mississippi.
-Ole Miss is a very large public school located in the town of University.
+Ole Miss is a fairly large public school located in the remote town of University.

 After completing their degree, public health graduates from MUW carry an average student debtload of $31,125.

-A rank of #5 on this year’s list means University of Southern Mississippi is a great place for public health students.
-Southern Miss is a fairly large public school located in the city of Hattiesburg.
+The excellent programs at University of Southern Mississippi helped the school earn the #5 place on this year’s ranking of the best public health schools in Mississippi.
+Southern Miss is a large public school located in the city of Hattiesburg.

 Public Health majors at Southern Miss take out an average of $30,750 in student loans while working on their egree.

-Jackson State University ranked #6 on this year’s Best Public Health Schools in Mississippi list.
-Jackson State is a moderately-sized public school located in the city of Jackson.
+Jackson State University landed the #6 spot in the 2023 rankings for the best public health programs.
+Jackson State is a moderately-sized public school located in the medium-sized city of Jackson.

 Full Public Health at Jackson State University Report